didi/mand-mobile/site/docs/design/principle/intuition.en-US.md

   </div>
 </div>

-## Simplify multi-level
+#### Simplify multi-level

 Need to layer the complex information, try to show only the first level of information to the user by default, and the rest of the level is hidden.
-[Coupons are hidden in the show]

 <div class="doc-cutline-wrapper">
   <div class="doc-cutline do" style="flex:1;">